ShuttleOps/support/README.md

 ShuttleOps Support
 =================

 This repository tracks bugs and feature requests for ShuttleOps.
 [Click here to log into ShuttleOps](https://app.shuttleops.io) (COMING SOON - TO BE LAUCHED 5/20/2019).
-To open a new support issue, click on the Issues tab and then the New Issue button.
+To open a new support issue, click on the "Issues" tab and then the "New Issue" button.

 Open a new Support Issue:
 -------------------------